Ikea’s newest work is to try and help Northern states combat air pollution rising from burning crop residue. Will it have any takers?

 Lampshades and vessels have utilised the technique of paper mache with straw pulp and waste fabric pulp used in the ratio of 3:2 to give it the sturdiness it requires.
 Lengths of twisted straws are woven as textiles mixed with thick yarns in colours ranging from blue to black, that function as primary hues throughout the collection other than straw’s natural colour.

-As part of Ikea’s ‘Better Air Now’ initiative, the collection is a first step that aims to create a model that will inspire to reduce air pollution in other crop burning regions of the world.
-Starting from altering topical convention of rice straw being set to fire and sustaining quality life by ensuring quality air.
+As part of Ikea’s ‘Better Air Now’ initiative, the collection is a first step that aims to create a model that will inspire to reduce air pollution in other crop burning regions of the country and the world.
+Starting from altering topical convention of rice straw is set to fire and sustaining quality life by ensuring quality air.

 Through Förändring, Ikea sets out to directly exercise its Nordic values for the Indian subcontinent.
 We will know the response from the consumers, perhaps those who live in Hyderabad, how conscious they are about North’s critical problem of air pollution when the collection is available for purchase this year in November.